HazyResearch/data-centric-ai/README.md

 # Go Big or Go Home
-With the ability to train modeWe're seeing an push in AI to train larger models on more data.
+With the ability to train models on unlabelled data, research is scaling up both data size and model size at an impressive rate.
 <h2 id="universal-models">Universal Models</h2>

 [comment]: <> ([Karan, Laurel])